 Micro growing is usually more suitable for soil cultivation than for hydroponics, which costs more money than you’ll probably want to spend for a micro space.
-Due to less space we should use 1 gallon grow bags—of course the size will vary with the strain you choose and the amount of space you have.
+Due to less space, we should use 1 gallon grow bags—of course, the size will vary with the strain you choose and the amount of space you have.

 Because the pots are smaller and hold less soil, they may not hold enough nutrients for plant growth.
 This requires us to water more frequently and remeasure the right amount of nutrients for the size of pots.

 Micro-growing cannabis has a long history—people have been trying to do it even before the term came into existence.
 With the continuous advancement of growing equipment (especially the change in grow lights), more and more people are trying this method to grow cannabis.
 Whether you’re new to the lifestyle, want to try spending less money, or simply enjoy growing in tight spaces, I hope this article helped you.
-To learn more about growing and product reviews, don’t hesitate to subscribe to our newsletter!

 And join our Facebook farmer’s community for even more exclusive contests and prizes!